frictionlessdata/datapackage/source/csv-dialect.rst

 dialect inference, schema inference, unseekable input streams, character encoding issues, and the lazy reading of very large input streams.

+For example, a curator might take a file published by a third party in CSV format, work out what dialect the file is in, and package this file alongside a file in CSVDDF, such that a programme reading the package can know which options to pass to its CSV reader module or to its SQL bulk load statement, without danger of corrupting the data.

 Example
 =======